bareos/bareos/docs/manuals/en/new_main_reference/source/chapter31/ndmp.rst

 For NDMP jobs, all data is stored into a single big file.
 The file and directory information (File History in NDMP Terms) is stored as hardlinks to this big file.

-:index:`NDMP: File information are not available in the Bareos backup stream. <triple: Limitation; NDMP; File information are not available in the Bareos backup stream>`
+.. limitation:: NDMP: File information are not available in the Bareos backup stream.

    As hardlink information is only stored in the Bareos database, but not int the backup stream itself, it is not possible to recover the file history information from the NDMP stream with :command:`bscan`.

    As storing the database dump for disaster recovery and storing the bootstrap file offsite is recommended  anyway (see :ref:`section-before-disaster`), this should be not a big problem in correctly setup environments.

    For the same reason, the information about the number of files of a job (e.g. JobFiles with :strong:`list jobs` command) is limited to the number of NDMP backup files in copied jobs.

 Restore always transfers the full main backup file to the Primary Storage System